Tanath/dotfiles/reference/misctweaks.md

 ## Swap CAPS & ESC

+There's handy AUR packages for this:

+* `interception-caps2esc`
+* `caps2esc`

-I now use udev to swap keys in the kernel, to make it permanent and consistent.
+I use udev to swap keys in the kernel, to make it permanent and consistent.
 For my keyboard I have the following in `/usr/lib/udev/hwdb.d/60-keyboard.hwdb`:

 ```
 # Microsoft Natural Ergonomic Keyboard 4000